mrpawlll/DJango-Website/README.md

 # TSE2101_Django

 First, initialize a virtual environment.
-This can be done by running: python -m venv ./
+This can be done by running: <br>
+python -m venv ./

 Then, install the libraries required by running: <br>